mehulagg/gitlab/doc/user/permissions.md

 1. Project access tokens are supported for self-managed instances on Free and above.
 They are also supported on GitLab SaaS Premium and above (excluding [trial licenses](https://about.gitlab.com/free-trial/)).
 1. If the [tag is protected](#release-permissions-with-protected-tags), this depends on the access Developers and Maintainers are given.
+1. A Maintainer can't change project features visibility level if [project visibility](../public_access/public_access.md) is set to private.

 ## Project features permissions